TEAMuP-dev/audacitorch/README.md

 These two approaches can be combined, with [more information available in the TorchScript documentation](https://pytorch.org/docs/stable/jit.html#mixing-tracing-and-scripting).
 We recommend using TorchScript scripting whenever possible for more robust model serialization.

 Serializing a model can be a challenging task with many unique edge cases.
-To help you navigate this process, we have provided several examples:
+To help you navigate this process, we have provided several [examples](#examples).

-- [Demucs Denoiser](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/denoiser/denoiser.ipynb): In this example, we guide you through implementing the `do_forward_pass` method of the `WaveformToWaveformBase` class, serializing the Demucs denoiser using the TorchScript scripting method, creating the model metadata (covered in the section below), and uploading to Huggingface.
-We illustrate how, in some instances, you may need to modify the original model code to properly serialize the model, this is done in the [notebooks/denoiser/denoiser.py](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/denoiser/denoiser.py) file.
-The model's source code is included for your reference.

-- [FCNF0 ++ Pitch Estimation](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/pitch/pitch.ipynb): In this case, we guide you through implementing the `get_timestamps` & `do_forward_pass` methods of the `WaveformToLabelsBase` class, serializing the FCNF0 ++ Pitch Estimator using the TorchScript scripting method, and creating the model metadata.
-The model's source code is also provided for your reference located in the file [notebooks/pitch/pitch.py](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/pitch/pitch.py).

-- [Asteroid Source Separation Model](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/example.ipynb): For this example, we download a pretrained model from the Asteroid Python module, create metadata for the model, inherit from the `WaveformToWaveformBase` class, show you how to trace the model with dummy inputs, and demonstrate how to script the model.

-- [S2T-MEDIUM-LIBRISPEECH-ASR by Changhan Wang and Yun Tang and Xutai Ma and Anne Wu and Dmytro Okhonko and Juan Pino](https://github.com/audacitorch/audacitorch/blob/torchscript/notebooks/labeler-example.ipynb): In this last example, we guide you through the process of wrapping a language model in the `WaveformToLabelsBase` class, creating model metadata, and tracing this model since scripting is not feasible in this case.

 ## Model Metadata